Premium capacity scenarios

 - A high number of concurrent capacity users (hundreds to thousands) consuming the same report or dataset.
 Even well-designed datasets can perform badly beyond a concurrency threshold.
-This is usually indicated by a single dataset showing a dramatically higher value for query counts than other datasets show (for example, 300K queries for one dataset compared to <30K queries for all other datasets).
+This performance problem is indicated by a single dataset showing a dramatically higher value for query counts than other datasets.
+For example, you may see 300K queries for one dataset compared to <30K queries for all other datasets.
 At some point the query waits for this dataset will start to stagger, which can be seen in the Query Durations visual.

 Identifying causes for sporadically slow-responding datasets

-In this scenario, an investigation began when users described that report visuals sometimes were slow to respond or could become unresponsive, but at other times they were acceptably responsive.
+In this scenario, an investigation began when users described that report visuals sometimes were slow to respond or could become unresponsive.
+At other times the report visuals were acceptably responsive.